SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 ### MQTT return codes

-When there is an MQTT error, platform responds with a CONNACK message with non-zero return code.
+When there is an MQTT error, the platform responds with a `CONNACK` message with a non-zero return code.
 This message is the first clue that there is a problem.
 Such a return code can be treated similarly to REST API HTTP codes, such as 401.
 They can be returned because of an unexpected error, lack of permissions, and so on.

-`CONNACK` is not only a response to `CONNECT` message, but also a way to signal errors by platform.
+`CONNACK` is not only a response to a `CONNECT` message, but also a way to signal errors that occurred in the platform.
 Therefore, it is possible to receive this message a second time during a normal connection, and without a direct action.
-It is a way to signal a closing connection, as most MQTT clients treat `CONNACK` with a code other than `0` like the connection needs to be closed.
+It is also a way to signal a closing connection, as most MQTT clients treat `CONNACK` with a code other than `0` like the connection needs to be closed.
 See the details below.

 The table below shows the list of errors returned by {{< product-c8y-iot >}}: